 The Market Committee employs a Secretary and such other officers and staff as may be necessary for the management of the market.
-The Market Committee makes Bye-laws for pay scales attached to various posts, for grant of leave including leave allowance, for maintaining the provident fund, for prescribing the conditions for pension and gratuity and for undertaking the welfare activities.
+The Market Committee makes bye-laws for pay scale attached to various posts, for grant of leave including leave allowance, for maintaining the provident fund, for prescribing the conditions for pension and gratuity and for undertaking the welfare activities.

-e) Others
+e) Other

-The Market Committee prescribes various forms for conducting the marketing activity smoothly.
+The Market Committee prescribed various form for conducting the marketing activity smoothly.